Annbelbella/Home_Sales/README.md

  Both the cached data and the Parquet formatted data have faster runtimes compared to the original data .

-### Conclusion
-In conclusion, it's important to consider that the average price for homes is influenced by various factors and not limited to this datasaet.

-Parquet formatted data demonstrates the best runtime among the three options (Run time for original data, cached data and parquet formatted data)
+In conclusion, Parquet formatted data demonstrates the best runtime among the three options (Run time for original data, cached data and parquet formatted data).